 - Reflection machines for AI-human collaboration (Sabine Köszegi)

-- Explainability and transparency for AI-driven Decision Making (Titus Brinker)
+- Explainability and transparency for AI-driven decision-making (Titus Brinker)

 - The AI-powered evolution of research and practice in dermatology: A look ahead to the next ten years (Allan C. Halpern)

-Networking reception (from 18:45)
+Networking reception

 Participation fee